albertomh/djereo/docs/src/featurelist.md

 Nox is used to automate testing across different Python versions.
 Test sessions are configured via `noxfile.py`. `coverage` reporting will only run for test runs for the oldest and latest Python versions.
+By default calling `nox` will only run the session for the latest supported Python release.

 The `PendingMigrationsTests` class will fail if any model changes are not yet captured in a migration, with the aim of negating the possibility of a deployment attempt that fails